- Register by Monday, July 13

 Fashion Show is open to 4-H members ages 5–18.

-Fashion Show garments must also be entered in the Static Exhibit clothing area (pages 30–33).
 Garments should be age appropriate.
 Clothing garments to be modeled shall display tasteful design and modestly cover the body.
-Examples of design features to avoid include, but are not limited to: revealing low-cut necklines, extremely short hemlines, extremely short shorts and swimwear with minimal body coverage.
+Examples of design features to avoid include, but are not limited to: revealing low-cut necklines, extremely short hemlines and extremely short shorts.
+No swimwear.
 4-H members should confer with Extension staff prior to Fashion Show Judging Day if there is a question about the appropriateness of their design or pattern to avoid disqualification.
 Note: nightwear or loungewear cannot be modeled at the state level.

 Once you have exhibited in a higher level, you are not eligible to exhibit in a lower level.
 Example: once you exhibit in STEAM Clothing 3, you are not eligible to exhibit in STEAM Clothing 2.
 Exhibitors may only exhibit in 1 level each year.